jcalixte/doc-jit/README.md

 ## Introduction

-Display the right documentation when you need it. `Doc-JIT` is an VS Code extension developers to open the most relevant documentation when coding features.
+Display the right documentation when you need it. `Doc-JIT` is a VS Code extension for developers to open the most relevant documentation when coding features.

 ## Getting started